-Conshohocken’s Housing Rehabilitation staff also monitors and provides information concerning Fair Housing.
-Information is available about protected groups of people, what activities are considered discriminatory, and who someone can contact if they believe that they have experienced discrimination.
+Conshohocken’s Housing Rehabilitation staff also monitor and provide information concerning Fair Housing.
+Resources are available below, which pertains to protected groups of people, what activities are considered discriminatory, and who someone can contact if they believe that they have experienced discrimination.

-Residents can seek information regarding potential discrimination by contacting the Borough of Conshohocken or Conshohocken Human Relations Commission at 610-828-1092; the Housing Equality Center of Pennsylvania at 866-540-Fair (3247) or firstname.lastname@example.org.
+Residents can seek information regarding potential discrimination by contacting the Borough of Conshohocken or Conshohocken Human Relations Commission at 610-828-1092.
+They may also contact the Housing Equality Center of Pennsylvania at 866-540-Fair (3247) or firstname.lastname@example.org.
 These organizations can answer questions and/or direct you to where a complaint can be filed.